X

 North Pole

 Chena Lake Recreation Area is a 2,000-acre/8 km2 park located 17 miles/27 km from Fairbanks, just outside of the city of North Pole.
 The area offers lakes and trails easily accessible via well-maintained paved and gravel and dirt roads.
+In fall, the lake creates the opportunity to see and photograph beautiful reflective auroras.

-Aurora at Murphy Dome
+Aurora over Murphy Dome

 Murphy Dome